Job Start Payment

 If your job ends after you’ve received a Job Start Payment, you won’t have to pay it back.
 Your job doesn’t have to be permanent or last for a minimum length of time for you to get Job Start Payment.

-Can you get more than one Job Start Payment
+Can you get more than 1 Job Start Payment

-If you’ve received a Job Start Payment and then become unemployed again, you can apply for another Job Start Payment but only if it has been at least two years since your previous payment.
+If you’ve received a Job Start Payment and then become unemployed again, you can apply for another Job Start Payment - but only if it has been at least 2 years since your previous payment.

 Will it affect your tax and other benefits